GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     install.packages("devtools")
     library(devtools)

-    devtools::install_github("FD155/ProjetR")
+    devtools::install_github("FD155/GradDesc")

-    library(ProjetR)
+    library(GradDesc)

 How to understand the expectations of the function parameters
 ----------------------
-You can juste use the fonction help(function name) to see all the documentation about your function.
+You can just use the fonction help(function name) to see all the documentation about your function.

     help("fit")